 Embeddings are underrated#

 Embeddings aren't exactly new, but they have become much more widely accessible in the last couple years.
-What embeddings offer to technical writers is the ability to discover connections between texts at previously impossible scales.I know that a lot of my fellow technical writers are worried about text generation models automating away our jobs.
-I think you’ll find embeddings much more palatable and interesting because there’s a lot less risk in this regard.
-Read on to see what I mean!
+What embeddings offer to technical writers is the ability to discover connections between texts at previously impossible scales.Building intuition about embeddings#

 Input and output#